sibeshkar/sibesh-com-blog/content/pages/about.md

 socialImage: "/media/image-2.jpg"
 ---

 Lapsed physicist & prolapsed engineer.
-Co-founder, [Maya Robotics](https://getmaya.co).
-Alma maters : BITS Pilani '18, DPS RKP '14.
-Previously, Founder, Hyperloop India, first Indian team at the SpaceX Hyperloop competition.
-Currently making robots that will do my job.
+Co-founder, [Maya](https://getmaya.co), making robots that will one day do my job.
+Previously, Founder, Hyperloop India, first Indian team to build a maglev pod for the SpaceX Hyperloop competition.

 Tinkerer at large.
 Bug fixer.
 Write to amuse myself.
 Also act spookily at a distance.